Texas Covid-19 Housing Resources and Information

 Avoid Coronavirus Scams https://www.consumer.ftc.gov/features/coronavirus-scams-what-ftc-doing

-Federal site launched by Apple, Centers for Disease Control and Prevention (CDC), the White House and the Federal Emergency Management Agency (FEMA)
+Federal site for the Centers for Disease Control and Prevention (CDC), the White House and the Federal Emergency Management Agency (FEMA)

 Visit https://www.coronavirus.gov/